bohyunkim/examples/rails/README.md

 ## Set-up

-- A computer with the Internet Access
+- A computer with access to the Internet
-- Firefox web browser.
+- Firefox web browser on your computer
 - Install the Firefox add-on, Firebug : https://addons.mozilla.org/en-US/firefox/addon/firebug/

-#### Additionally:

-    * Install Sublime text editor 2: https://www.sublimetext.com/2
+- Install Sublime text editor 2: https://www.sublimetext.com/2
-    * Install the package control: https://packagecontrol.io/installation#st2
+- Install the package control: https://packagecontrol.io/installation#st2
-    * Install the “View In Browser” package in Sublime 2: https://www.codefellows.org/blog/how-to-install-view-in-browser-plugin-in-sublime-text
+- Install the “View In Browser” package in Sublime 2: https://www.codefellows.org/blog/how-to-install-view-in-browser-plugin-in-sublime-text

 ## If you are not familiar with HTML and CSS